adamhstewart/doip-docs/docs/avrae.md

 # General Avrae Documentation

 Avrae is a powerful tool for play-by-post games, but it can be a little daunting.
-This guid and the associated sub-pages shoud help a little with reference.
-In genral, a certain set of commands will become important to your character, and in time you will learn those commmands well.
+This guid and the associated sub-pages should help a little with reference.
+In general, a certain set of commands will become important to your character, and in time you will learn those commands well.

-## Basic command stucture
+## Basic Command Structure

-All comands start with a `!` and are followed (with no space) by a command, which varies by the action you want to perform.
+All commands start with a `!` and are followed (with no space) by a command, which varies by the action you want to perform.
 Teh notation in this guide follows a format like this

 ```sh
 !<command> <a required argument/flag> [an optional argument/flag]